 Optional additions are a dash or two of a "hotter" hot sauce like Tabasco, if you prefer more kick to your shrimp.
 And then a good blue cheese dressing (like this Gorgonzola Salad Dressing) for dipping.

-First you’ll start with the shrimp that has been thawed if they were frozen.
+First you'll start with the shrimp that has been thawed if they were frozen.
 They also need to be peeled and deveined.
-We prefer leaving the tails on, but that’s up to you.
+We prefer leaving the tails on, but that's up to you.
 Do you know the easiest way to peel and devein shrimp?

-- Dry the shrimp with paper towels, and then mix all of the seasoning ingredients and sprinkle on both sides.
+- Dry the cleaned shrimp with paper towels, and then mix all of the seasoning ingredients and sprinkle on both sides.

 - Heat the oil in a skillet over medium high heat.